 - For the 2012 endorsement evaluation, the developer provided a lower-level evidence clinical practice guideline from the National Comprehensive Cancer Network (NCCN) that states that iron repletion be verified before instituting erythropoietin or darbepoetin therapy. - For the current evaluation, the Committee agreed that higher-level evidence, such as randomized control trials (RCTs), supporting this measure would be limited; therefore, accepted prior evaluation of this criterion without further discussion. - The developer provided average performance rates from the Physician Quality Reporting System (PQRS) Registry from 2010 2013.
 The average performance rate was 94.7% in 2010, 97.7% in 2011, 95.3% in 2012, and 83.1% in 2013.
-The mean performance rate in 2014 was 54.58%, the minimum was 0.0%, and the maximum was 100.0%.
-The developer did not provide data on disparities from the measure as specified and stated they are not aware of any literature outlining disparities for the documentation of iron stores in patients receiving erythropoietin therapy. - The Committee agreed that performance has improved over time but there is still an opportunity for improvement. - The recent study, conducted by Dr. Gregory Abel, and referenced during the discussion for #0377, found that 56.0% of patients had pre-erythropoiesis-stimulating agent (ESA) assessments.
-The developer will submit this additional information to NQF during the public commenting period.
+The mean performance rate in 2014 was 54.58%, the

+- minimum was 0.0%, and the maximum was 100.0%.
+The developer did not provide data on disparities from the measure as specified and stated they are not aware of any literature outlining disparities for the documentation of iron stores in patients receiving erythropoietin therapy. - The Committee agreed that performance has improved over time but there is still an opportunity for improvement. - The study, conducted by Dr. Gregory Abel, and referenced during the discussion for #0377, found that 56.0% of patients had pre-erythropoiesis-stimulating agent (ESA) assessments.